azurecitadel/azurecitadel/content/hci/ignite.md

 ## Changes to Azure Hybrid Benefit

-And last but definitely not least...:
+And last but definitely not least...

 * [Maximize your Windows Server investments with new benefits and more flexibility](https://cloudblogs.microsoft.com/windowsserver/2022/10/12/maximize-your-windows-server-investments-with-new-benefits-and-more-flexibility/)